Robert C. Bast, Jr., M. D.

 - To establish a blood/urine/ascites fluid repository from patients undergoing surgery for ovarian cancer and benign ovarian processes.
 These fluids provide the resources for the systemic testing of putative prognostic and diagnostic markers derived from tissue-based expression array and CGH experiments.

-- To create and maintain a SPORE database for all samples collected at both MD Anderson Cancer Center and Duke University.
+- To create and maintain a SPORE database for all samples collected at MD Anderson Cancer Center.
 This SPORE database is a virtual tissue repository that is electronically shared by all SPORE investigators.